 Tell us how you like it

-If you try this taco seasoning recipe or any other recipe on Suburban Simplicity, don't forget to rate the recipe and let us know how it went in the comments below.
+If you try this easy homemade taco seasoning recipe or any other recipe on Suburban Simplicity, don't forget to rate the recipe and let us know how it went in the comments below.
 We love hearing from you!
-Better yet, use the hashtag #suburbansimplicity if you make the recipe.

 Homemade Taco Seasoning Recipe